seattlecraig/EnhancedCompass/serveradmin.md

 ### Version Compatibility

 - Config format is forward-compatible
-- New structures may be added in updates
+- New structures/biomes may be added in updates
 - Old playerdata files remain valid

 ---